sunaku/dasht/README.md

 If any NAMEs are specified, the list is filtered to include only those docsets whose names loosely match the given NAMEs.

+### dasht-docsets-install(1)

+    Usage: dasht-docsets-install [NAME...]

+Installs available [Dash] docsets whose names loosely match the given NAMEs.
+You are asked to confirm this destructive operation for every such match.

+If no NAMEs are specified, all available docsets are selected for install.

 ### dasht-docsets-remove(1)